 - no postprocessing

 The necessary work steps leading to the desired component are carried out quickly.
-An injection mould is used to inject the plastic heated to melting temperature under high pressure into the cavity of a mould. n order to maintain the required dimension of the tool permanently, the material is then pressed under low pressure until the plastic is compacted.
+An injection mold is used to inject the plastic heated to melting temperature into the cavity of a mold under high pressure.
+In order to permanently maintain the required dimension of the tool, the material is then pressed under low pressure until the plastic is compacted.
 It then cools down and the workpiece is automatically removed from the tool.
-Compared to other materials such as glass or metal, plastic enables mass production components within an optimised cost framework.
+Compared to other materials such as glass or metal, the plastic allows mass production of components within an optimized cost framework.

 Nevertheless, a high quality and enormous resistance of the product is guaranteed.
-Highly detailed components can be produced in large quantities in a short time.
-Manual postprocessing is possible, but not mandatory.
-Because of the numerous advantages of plastic, we also use a wide variety of thermoplastics in our products, as well as talcum or glass or natural fibre-reinforced materials.
-For example, with a clamping force range of 500-1,500kN, we realize part weights of 4-200g depending on the workpiece in an injection molding process and extrude tubes with diameters up to approx. 70mm.
+Detailed components can be produced in high quantities in a short time.
+Manual finishing is possible, but not absolutely necessary.
+Due to the numerous advantages of plastics, we also use a wide variety of thermoplastics, as well as talcum, glass or natural fiber reinforced materials for our products.
+We use processes such as extrusion and injection moulding.
+For example, with a clamping force range of 500-1,500kN, depending on the workpiece, we realize part weights of 4-200g in injection molding and extrude pipes in the diameter range up to approx. 70mm.

-From the 120 different types of stainless steel known today, the most frequently used stainless steel is the material number 1.4301.
-A high proportion of 17.3-19.3% chromium, which must be dissolved in the austenitic or ferritic mixed crystal, repels any aggressive substances such as moisture, frost or UV rays and even acids.
+Of the 120 different types of stainless steel known today, the most frequently used stainless steel is material number 1.4301.
+A high proportion of 17.3-19.3% chromium, which must be dissolved in the austenitic or ferritic solid solution, repels any aggressive substances such as moisture, frost or UV rays and even acids.

 - high corrosion and temperature resistance

 - good thermal conductivity and permanent tightness